software solutions / project leadership / agile coaching and training

 Eric was a missionary to China at times in his life, but he also found a lot of meaning in training and running in the Olympics.
 Some people said that running wasn’t as important as being a missionary, but running was a means to an end for him, that end being finding God’s pleasure in whatever he was doing.

 We’ve all been given talents, and many of us use them every day at work.
 I hope that my ability to write software will give me opportunities to make a difference in lives of people that I encounter in the process.
-I hope that I can install confidence in the people I work with and that we can build camaraderie while we work together towards a common goal.
+I hope that I can instill confidence in the people I work with and that we can build camaraderie while we work together towards a common goal.
 I hope that people are energized and excited to come to work and that we can experience that good feeling that comes with working together to be successful.
 And while we’re at it, we’ll develop some software that will help a business be more profitable.

 While I enjoy what I do at work, to me there’s a lot more out there for me than my job.
 I’m just not willing to line up for 80 hour weeks, multiple side projects, and lots of weekends away from home.
 I have a wife and two kids and to me, those things are much more important than software development.
 This doesn’t mean that I’m not dedicated or that I don’t care about my craft or that I’m any less of a developer than the hero programmer working 80 hours.
 I just have some other priorities in life that I also find important.